monksevillair/monksevillair.github.io/underwatercity/0_manifesto.md

 # Building an Underwater City
 Preliminary plans for building an underwater city.

-1. Generate significant capital to aquire necessary resources.
+1. Generate significant capital to aquire necessary resources by mapping the Ocean with ROVs
-3. Build an underwater hotel
+2. Build human submarine modules capable of ocean exploration, science, and permanent habitation
-4. Live full time underwater
+3. Live full time underwater, explore the new frontier of the underwater world!

 1. Generate significant capital to aquire necessary resources.